glideroggan/ski/readme.md

 Weather Warning System: Visual/audio cues before weather changes 🔧Weather-Specific Obstacles: Snowdrifts that only appear during heavy snow
   - snowdrifts
-    - fix an asset for it
+    - ✔️fix an asset for it
-    - generate an heightmap for it
+    - ⚠️generate an heightmap for it
+      - ✔️went with a procedural generation of the heightmap, so that it is not a static image, but a dynamic one
-    - change the heightmap system, so that you can plug in the snowdrift heightmap when sampling over the collision box
+    - ✔️change the heightmap system, so that you can plug in the snowdrift heightmap when sampling over the collision box
     - fix logic so that skiers visualGroundposY is only forced when the Y-axis go down (up the screen), and is only changed by gravity in the other direction (down the screen, positive Y-axis)
     - also remember that when heightmap and visualGroundPosY are not the same, then skiier is not grounded, and we should apply the shadow and remove control of the skiier
   - changed to appear not only during heavy snow